ZS-OOD/ECL/README.md

 ## Data Preparation

-We consider the following (in-distribution) datasets: CIFAR-10, CIFAR-100
+We consider the following (in-distribution) datasets: CIFAR-10, CIFAR-100, and ImageNet-1K

 **Small-scale OOD datasets** For small-scale ID (e.g. CIFAR-100), we use SVHN, Textures (dtd), Places365, LSUN and iSUN.